Norwood International High School

-In 2022 the both campuses were amalgamated to form Norwood International High School, and the Morialta campus was closed down, with construction starting on the new Morialta Secondary College on the site.
+In 2022 the two campuses were amalgamated to form Norwood International High School at the Magill site.
+The former Morialta campus was closed down, and the new Morialta Secondary College opened on the same site in 2023.

 History

 Norwood International High School's history spans over 100 years across numerous campus locations and name changes.

-Norwood High School (1910 - 1993)
+Norwood High School (1910–1993)

-Norwood High School first opened on 25 January 1910 on Osmond Terrace, Norwood, as Norwood District High School.
+Norwood High School (NHS) first opened on 25 January 1910 on Osmond Terrace, Norwood, as Norwood District High School.
 In 1915, it moved to new premises at Lossie Street Kensington Park.
 In 1962, the school moved to what is now the NMHS Senior Campus on The Parade, Magill.

 Norwood High School shared common origins with Norwood Boys Technical School, a school that later became Norwood Boys High, then Marryatville Boys High, and subsequently amalgamated with Kensington and Norwood Girls Technical High to become Marryatville High School, a school that shared a strong rivalry with NHS and continues to with the current NMHS.
 The school provided an alternative to parents living in the eastern suburbs that wanted to enrol their children in a public school rather than one of the many private, selective and technical schools that were also in the area.
 During that time Ivan Coward was principal, and he met the needs of those enrolled in the public system who sought entry to the academic world.

+The school published the Norwood High School Magazine, later known as Norwood High School Yearbook and also titled NHS, between at least 1956 and 1990.